 For thousands of years, midwives have advised and assisted women in health care and childbirth.
 Certified nurse-midwives carry on this tradition along with advanced education and training.
 They provide personal family-centered care, taking into account the physical, social, and spiritual needs of each woman and her family.
 They believe in working closely with patients, providing patient and family education, and helping people to responsible for their health.
 Over the years, nurse-midwives have held an excellent record of safety and client satisfaction.

 What if there are problems?

 Nurse-midwives work in collaboration with a physician.
 In our case, that is Dr. Bhattacharyya.
 While nurse-midwives believe that childbirth is a normal process for women, they constantly assess any signs of potential problems.
 They work in a team relationship with Dr. Bhattacharyya and other health professionals so that medical consultation or help is available if needed.

 What is the difference between a certified nurse-midwife and a medical doctor?

 Nurse-midwives take care of normal women with or without minor complications.
 When a major complication arises, the midwife will consult with Dr. Bhattacharyya.
 The patient is then referred to Dr. Bhattacharyya or co-managed by the nurse-midwife and Dr. Bhattacharyya together.
-Nurse-midwives may be trained to perform a variety of minor operative procedures (episiotomies, and laceration repairs during childbirth, Norplant and intra-uterine device insertion, minor biopsies, and assist in Cesarean section).
+Nurse-midwives may be trained to perform a variety of minor operative procedures (episiotomies, and laceration repairs during childbirth, Nexplanon and IUD insertion, minor biopsies, and Cesarean assists).